Chart Color Schemes

 Infrastructure

-Bayonet Head - Lower King has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Bayonet Head - Lower King has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects that could impact this region.
-Key projects include Oyster Harbour Estate, Bayonet Head Social Housing Development, Bayview Heights Estate, and St Ives Retirement Village - Stage 2.
-The following list details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects likely to impact the region.
+Notable projects include Oyster Harbour Estate, Bayonet Head Social Housing Development, Bayview Heights Estate, and St Ives Retirement Village - Stage 2.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.